Storybook & Isolation Workflows: Architecting Reliable Component Testing

 run: npx chromatic --project-token=${{ secrets.CHROMATIC_PROJECT_TOKEN }} --build-dir=./storybook-static

 Caching strategies significantly impact pipeline velocity.
 By caching node_modules, Vite/webpack build caches, and MSW handler definitions, teams can reduce CI execution times by 40–60%.
-Additionally, implementing incremental snapshot uploads ensures that only modified components trigger visual regression comparisons.

 1. Pin Node.js and package manager versions in .nvmrc and package.json.